Exempt Individuals - Foreign Government-Related Individuals

 - By reason of diplomatic status, or

-- By reason of a visa that represents full-time diplomatic or consular status (i.e., an "A" or "G" visa).
+- By reason of a visa (other than a visa that grants lawful permanent residence) that the Secretary of the Treasury determines represents full-time diplomatic or consular status.

 An international organization is any public international organization that the President of the United States has designated by Executive Order as being entitled to the privileges, exemptions, and immunities provided for in the International Organizations Act.
 An individual is a full-time employee if his or her work schedule meets the organization's standard full-time work schedule.